To modernise, digitise and increase the reliability of civil registers

 Role of hospitals and maternities

-This form of support involves establishing closer collaboration between computerised civil registry services and hospitals and maternity centres, in particular in highly-populated areas.
+This form of support involves establishing closer collaboration between computerised civil registry services and hospitals and maternity centres, particularly in highly-populated areas.

 It will reduce complications related to the need to have recourse to court decisions made on request in place of official birth certificates.

-Besides, the proximity of civil registry offices in highly-populated peripheral areas may lead to a better rate of the declaration of children born outside healthcare facilities, after investigations made in the field to check the authenticity and admissibility of the declaration.
+Besides, the proximity of civil registry offices in highly-populated peripheral areas may lead to a better rate of the declaration of children born outside healthcare facilities, after investigations made in the field to check the declaration's authenticity and admissibility.

-It is thus essential to think of the deployment of a new civil registry system as part of a process of regional development and as a means of strengthening the social bond between the citizen and the state in the form of its government administration.
+Thus, it is essential to think of the deployment of a new civil registry system as part of a process of regional development and as a means of strengthening the social bond between the citizen and the state in the form of its government administration.

 Biometrics and civil registration